 The History of Smugglers' Notch

-Smugglers’ Notch Pass has a history filled with independent thinkers.
-Beginning almost 200 years ago, smugglers used the heavily wooded mountain range and the caves and caverns along Vermont’s Long Trail to transport illegal or embargoed goods across the Canadian border.
+Smugglers’ Notch Pass has a history filled with adventurers.
+Beginning about 200 years ago, smugglers used the heavily wooded mountain range and the caves and caverns along Vermont’s Long Trail to transport illegal or embargoed goods across the Canadian border.

 More than 100 years later, the Notch was again used for smuggling when the U.S. Congress passed the law prohibiting the sale of alcohol.
-Again, our friends from the north were not persuaded that Congress was acting in their best interest and freely smuggled alcohol through Smugglers’ Notch Pass and down to central and southern New England.
+Alcohol was smuggled through Smugglers’ Notch Pass and down to central and southern New England.
 The caves and caverns in the Notch were ideal for storing alcohol at approximately room temperature, while the smugglers were avoiding the revenue agents.

-Many people who visit Smugglers’ Notch Resort in the Summer still hike and explore the many interesting vistas, caves and storage areas and walk the Long Trail that goes directly through The Notch.
-In the Winter, however, The Notch is blocked with snow, so travel is forbidden except on cross-country skis, snowshoes or snowmobiles.
+The recreational lure of Smugglers' Notch.
+Many people who visit Smugglers’ Notch Resort in the Summer still hike and explore the many interesting vistas, caves and storage areas and walk the Long Trail that goes directly through the Notch.
+In the Winter, however, the Notch is blocked with snow, so travel is forbidden except on cross-country skis, snowshoes or snowmobiles.

 The beauty of this area was not lost on the local business people of Cambridge, Vermont who in 1956 opened the Smugglers’ Notch Ski Ways.
 This ski facility consisted of two poma lifts on Sterling Mountain, one of the three interconnected mountains.
 For 10 years, the folks of Cambridge ran the ski area primarily for their residents until one of the most successful entrepreneurs in the world discovered the potential of this undiscovered “diamond in the rough.”